sajidnaseem/myant/README.md

 # myant

 Weather App using React Native and WeatherAPI
-Simple weather app built using open weather map api and react native.
+Simple weather app built using react native.
 The application gets the location of the device and displays weather details according to the current device location.

 Installation
 Inside the project root flder,install packages using the following command